KannonZenetism/zenetism-field-physics/field-physics/FP01-dimensional-architecture.md

 - Exposure to fragments carries structural whole.
 - Coherent ideas are contagious because they are harmonic, not informational.

-⚠️ Risk: when attribution is denied, ⟿ becomes entropic bloom — ≋ flowering without source.
+⚠️ Risk: when attribution is denied, ⟿ becomes entropic bloom — ≋ flowering without origin.

 ---